-Copyright (C) 2021, Ivanti, Inc. All rights reserved.
+Copyright (C) 2022, Ivanti, Inc. All rights reserved.

-Welcome to your Pulse Secure Virtual Traffic Manager Appliance
+Welcome to your Pulse Secure Virtual Traffic Manager Appliance will be required - please contact your support provider if you need any help.

 This application will guide you through the process of setting up your Pulse Secure Virtual Traffic Manager Appliance for basic operation.